AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 -   **Egress Bytes**

-    Total bytes of data for all outbound traffic coming out of all end instances.
+    Total bytes of data for all outbound traffic sent from all end instances.

 -   **Egress IPs**